VISITOR GUIDE LAKES COAST FROM PHILLIP ISLAND, VICTORIA TO BERMAGUI, NSW AND EVERYWHERE IN BETWEEN 2023 Spring FREE LAKESCOAST.COM.AU

 LAKES COAST VISITOR GUIDE | PAGE 13 INVERLOCH A charming seaside village with a funky side Inverloch is a charming, bustling holiday town that – along with its many natural, coastal attractions – is fast growing a reputation for its growing array of funky and modern cafés, restaurants, a gelateria, boutique accommodation, giftware stores, plant nurseries and art galleries.
 The restaurant styles in Inverloch range from Japanese and Mexican, through to Australian pub-style classics and pizza, and many are focussed on using and serving only highquality, locally-sourced produce and wines.
 There's also an Italian-inspired, hole-in-thewall-style gelateria, gourmet delicatessens and butchers, organic fruit and vegetable stores, a cocktail lounge and more.
 The café scene is strong too, with numerous Melbourne-style cafes popping up – including an art café – all serving fantastic, barista-made coffee and excellent food.
 Shells and bones Located at the corner of Ramsay Boulevard and The Esplanade in Inverloch is the Bunurong Environment Centre, a voluntary organisation which has one of Australia's most impressive collections of shells (more than 6,000 in fact) as well as a display of dinosaur bones.
 Outside the Centre is an interesting display of eight small mosaics depicting aspects of Inverloch's history.
 The Centre is open Friday to Monday from 10am-4pm.
 Numerous cool eateries and cafés have popped-up in Inverloch.
 Photo: Visit Victoria INVERLOCH-VENUS BAY ROAD BASS HWY RAMSEY BLVD VENUS STREET TOORAK ROAD BASS HWY WONTHAGGI ROAD POWLETT STREET INV.-KONGWAK RD TOORAK ROAD TOLEONGATHA TOWONTHAGGI INVERLOCH COASTAL RESERVE Police inverloch 3996 Welcome to Scan here for full detailed map Distance from Melbourne: 144km Population: 5000 approx. Amenities: Surf beaches, great shing, cafés, restaurants and accommodation including resort, motels, caravan, camping and holiday rentals.

-LAKES COAST VISITOR GUIDE | PAGE 15 WILSONS PROMONTORY There’s something extra special about‘The Prom’ Wilsons Promontory, often referred to as ‘The Prom’, is one of Victoria’s most-loved places.
+PAGE 14 | LAKES COAST VISITOR GUIDE WILSONS PROMONTORY There’s something extra special about‘The Prom’ The Prom offers spectacular scenery of huge granite mountains, open forest, rainforest, sweeping beaches and coastlines.
+Photo: Visit Victoria Wilsons Promontory (aka ‘The Prom’) is one of Victoria’s most-loved places.
 Located at the southernmost tip of mainland Australia, The Prom offers spectacular scenery of huge granite mountains, open forest, rainforest, sweeping beaches and coastlines.
 The fact that Wilsons Promontory National Park was first reserved in 1898, means that much of the natural beauty of this very special place has been preserved, and will remain so for generations to come.
 Now covering more than 505 square kilometres, Wilsons Promontory National Park includes a historic light station, built in 1859, perched on a small peninsula jutting into the wild seas of Bass Strait.
 The National Park also takes in a number of small offshore islands.
 A diver’s paradise Wilsons Promontory is a diver’s paradise with spectacular underwater scenery.
 Divers will experience fascinating sponge gardens, a technicolour assemblage of sponges, sea tulips, sea whips, lace corals and sea fans, and brilliant coloured fish at home swimming through them.
 Abundant wildlife Explore the park and you’ll find fantastic beaches, cool fern gullies, great views, spectacular rock formations and abundant wildlife.
 It is home to more than 700 native plant species, 30 kinds of mammal, from tiny antechinuses (a tiny, mouse-like marsupial) to kangaroos, wallabies, wombats, koalas, seals and bats, and around 180 species of birds (including emus).
 Reptiles, amphibians, insects and other invertebrates are also numerous and diverse.
 The small islands within the national park are home to colonies of penguins, seabirds and seals, with granite cliffs plunging below the surface to the deep reefs.
 Wilsons Promontory Marine National Park is Victoria’s largest marine protected area at 15,550ha, extending along 17km of mainland coastline.
 Walk and stay Back on dry land, wonderful bushwalks can extend from under an hour to more than three days, with accommodation options including camping and caravanning, huts, cabins, wilderness retreats or lodges.
 Several walking tracks start/end at Tidal River, making it an ideal base for exploring The Prom.
 A popular walk to the top of nearby Mount Oberon offers magnificent views of Bass Strait and the Prom’s dramatic offshore islands.
 Home base As the only township within Wilsons Promontory National Park, Tidal River is where visitors will find a general store and take-away food shop, as well as camping and cabin accommodation.
 All the accommodation types at The Prom generally book out well in advance, so it’s best to check availability if you’re planning a stay.
 To make an enquiry, call the Park Office on 13 19 63 or visit the Parks Victoria website at parks.vic.gov.au and search for Wilsons Promontory.
-Be prepared Even in springtime, the weather at The Prom can be unpredictable, so always be well prepared with waterproof jackets and good comfy shoes on any walks, as well as plenty of drinking water, a hat, sunscreen, insect repellant and snacks.
-The magnificent beach at Norman Bay is just a short walk from the Tidal River camping area.
+Be prepared Even in summer, the weather at The Prom can be unpredictable, so always be well prepared with waterproof jackets and good comfy shoes on any walks, as well as plenty of drinking water, a hat, sunscreen, insect repellant and snacks.
+Check the fire ratings before you depart on a long hike, and always let someone know where you’re heading and when you’ll be back.

 PAGE 16 | LAKES COAST VISITOR GUIDE FOSTER A fascinating place and an ideal base Foster is a bustling little town that's ideal for a short or longer stay.
 It has a delightful selection of stores to browse, relaxed cafes, excellent bakeries, a popular 'old school' pub and a range of local food suppliers.
 In town, you'll also find restful parks, a civic swimming pool, a leafy 18-hole golf course, and a lovely art gallery.
 One unmissable highlight is an extensive museum, packed with fascinating memorabilia and stories of local characters such as Lassiter of the famed Lassiter's Reef.
 Here you can see how the district developed, from the discovery of gold in 1870, through to the growth of the dairy and fishing industries and the establishment of Wilsons Promontory National Park in 1906.
 Centrally placed in what is known as Prom Country, Foster is perfect as a base for exploring the wonders of 'The Prom'.
 This part of Gippsland is a treasure of stunning beaches and ancient temperate forests, rich soil, abundant rainfall and a friendly rural community.
 Foster is a short drive from other popular attractions including Shallow and Corner inlets, the spectacular beaches of Sandy Point and Waratah Bay, and the striking Agnes Falls.
 With all this at the town's doorstep, it's worth stopping overnight – or for a few days – to fully explore this lovely region.
 The Historical Society Museum in Foster is packed with fascinating memorabilia and stories of local characters such as Lassiter of the famed Lassiter’s Reef.
 SOUTH GIPPSLAND HIGHWAY HODDLE ROAD SOUTH GIPPSLAND HIGHWAY HODDLE ROAD MAIN STREET MAIN STREET FISH CREEKFOSTER ROAD Police WHIPSTICK GULLY NATURAL FEATURES RESERVE FOSTER RECREATION RESERVE TO LEONGATHA & INVERLOCH NEW ZEALAND HILL NATURE CONSERVATION RESERVE TOWILSON’S PROMONTORY TO PORT ALBERT foster3960 Welcome to Scan here for full detailed map Distance from Melbourne: 174km Population: 1670 approx. Amenities: One hotel and several dining options, regional hospital, bank and postal facilities, fuel, supermarkets, rail trail and fauna reserve.